axlan/Conqueror-of-Empires/DEV_JOURNAL.md

 ## 9/4

-Looking to make a custom map render
+Looking to make a custom map render.
+I was able to strip out a bunch of the logic to get a simple board to display next step is to create a menu to show intelligence, and deploy available troops.
+Eventually the game states I'm working on should be a loop that gets fed the level ID and the load save logic would select the level or resume the current level.